MennaReda2005/Hypertension-medical-rag2/README.md

 The generated embeddings are stored in ChromaDB.

-The vector database allows the system to efficiently retrieve chunks that are semantically related to the user's question.
+The vector database allows efficient retrieval of chunks that are semantically related to the user's question.

 Query
   ↓